Parag1337/quartz/content/🪴DSA/Topics/🟰 Decimals and Binary – Concept & Conversion.md

 ---
-name: 🟰 Decimals and Binary – Concept & Conversion
+title: 🟰 Decimals and Binary – Concept & Conversion
 ---

 # 🔁 Decimal to Binary